josenavas/metoo/README.md

 A _concrete_ type is specific flavor of an _abstact_ type.
-Two _artifacts_ of different _abstract_ types are never considered equivalent because they may not have compatible interfaces, whereas two _artifacts_ of the same _abstract_ type but different _concrete_ types may be considered equivalent as long as the user is aware that they may be providing a semantically-inappropriate type as input.

-The type system can be made clearer with a few examples.
-In the context of microbial ecology:
+Two _artifacts_ of different _abstract_ types are never considered equivalent because they may not have compatible interfaces, whereas two _artifacts_ of the same _abstract_ type but different _concrete_ types may be considered equivalent, though would warn the user that they may be providing a semantically-inappropriate type as input.
+The type system can be made clearer with a few examples:

 - Unrarefied and rarefied OTU tables are of the same _abstract_ type, and methods will work with either, but some methods (e.g. alpha and beta diversity) would semantically prefer a rarefied OTU table, while others (such as rarefaction methods) expect an unrarified OTU table.

-- Filtered and unfiltered alignments are of the same _abstract_ type, and both types can be passed to `make_phylogeny.py`.
-However, generally the user would want to pass a filtered alignment, though it may be necessary to use an unfiltered alignment in odd cases.
-The type system would warn users when provided an unfiltered alignment, but the user can override by acknowledging the warning.
+- Positionally-filtered alignments and unfiltered alignments are of the same _abstract_ type, and both types can be passed to `make_phylogeny.py`.
+However, generally the user would want to pass a positionally-filtered alignment, though it may be necessary to use an unfiltered alignment in odd cases.
+The type system would warn users when providing an unfiltered alignment, but the user could override by acknowledging the warning.

-As an analogy: a pumpkin pie is functionally equivalent to an apple pie, but may make less sense on the 4th of July.
+- A pumpkin pie is functionally equivalent to an apple pie, but may make less sense on the 4th of July.
 Pumpkin and apple pies are the same _abstract_ type, but are different _concrete_ types.
+A warning would be issued if a user tried to bring a pumpkin pie to a 4th of July party.
+An error would be issued if a user tried to bring an alligator to the party.

 The semantic type system will support a wide range of primitive and microbial-ecology specific types, as well as arbitrary user-defined types.